AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/run-the-host-application/index.md

 b: block
 ---

 The Ayla Device Platform for Linux runs a small number of Linux daemons including the Ayla Linux Agent (<code>devd</code>), your host application (<code>appd</code>), the Ayla Connection Manager (<code>cond</code>) if your Linux client is using Wi-Fi, and the Ayla Logging Client (<code>logd</code>) if you want Ayla-related messages to be written not only to syslog, also to the Ayla Cloud.
 And, there are several ways to run these daemons.
-This page explores these two topics.
+This tutorial explores these two topics.
 Many of the examples below require you to use a Secure Shell to your Raspberry Pi.

 ## Where are the daemons?